polarby/render/README.md

 the `RenderSettings` class.

 Handlers process and write frames from the RAM to a local directory.
-Each frame size is determined by the size of `pixelRatio` and `frameRate`is settings how many handler operations are needed per second.
+Each frame size is determined by the size of `pixelRatio`, and the `frameRate`is settings how many handler operations are needed per second.
 Having multiple handlers at the same time heavily influences the performance of the application during rendering.